lorenzo-rovigatti/oxDNA/examples/METADYNAMICS/README.md

 ## Requirements

-The interface requires the `oxpy` lib (which can be compiled and installed by issuing the `-DPython=On` option when running `cmake` to compile oxDNA), pandas and numpy.
+The interface requires the `oxpy` lib (which can be compiled and installed by issuing the `-DPython=On` option when running `cmake` and then running `make install` after the usual oxDNA compilation), pandas and numpy.

 ## Usage